dplocki/gitalias/docs/refresh-default-branch.md

 * default branch: `git config init.defaultBranch` (see: [git default-branch](https://github.com/GitAlias/gitalias/blob/7b941c3abbcee391b6bfc4f8d6b8372064245b49/doc/git-default-branch/index.md))

-    * that is not per repository, but general
+    * that is not per repository, but general settings

 * the other way for the name of default branch names is command (returning e.g.: `main`)